skyworkz/website/content/blog/running-self-hosted-agents-in-azure-devops-using-an-azure-ad-access-token.md

 {{<img src="/img/blog/self-hosted-agent-startup.png" class="img-fluid" title="Self Hosted Agent starting up" >}}

+<h3> Automating it </h3>

 Great!
-But I can understand that you don't actually want to clickops your way through this, so I also cooked up a small bit of [terraform](https://dev.azure.com/leebeenen0950/_git/SelfHostedAgent) that should get you up to speed.
+But let's not ClickOps our way through this.
+I cooked up a bit of [Terraform](https://dev.azure.com/leebeenen0950/_git/SelfHostedAgent) that helps you automate this.

 You'll still have to create at least one App Registration to let Terraform do what it needs to do, refer to the [README](https://dev.azure.com/leebeenen0950/_git/SelfHostedAgent?path=/README.md) for more details.